 They were running out of time.

 Three days ago, war had broken out in that forgotten corner of the world, that jungle end of Sri Lanka.
-Not really peaceful before -hence the presence of the Legion there- but this time everything had gone to hell.
+Not really peaceful before - hence the presence of the French Foreign Legion there - but this time everything had gone to hell.
 The rebels had risen up in arms, the government was passive, and as usual, the UN was reluctant to get involved.
 Without international approval reinforcements couldn’t be sent, and at that time they lacked logistics to face the threat.
 They had to skedaddle and leave the base to its fate.

-What the fuck they were doing there.
-Three years of skirmishes with local guerrilla and that disgusting jungle, to end up fleeing like cowards.
+What the fuck were they doing there?
+Three years of skirmishes with the local guerrillas and that disgusting jungle, to end up fleeing like cowards.

 “What the...!?”
-He felt shocked when recognizing the man jumping down the seat and striding toward him.
-“I’ll be damn...!”
+He felt shocked when recognizing the man jumping down from the seat and striding toward him.
+“I’ll be damned...!”

 Suddenly a bomb exploded just a few meters from the camps’ entrance and blew up another bunkhouse.
 Kendrick swore and staggered.
 The newcomer held him, grabbing him by the collar of his jacket, and dragged him into the office.

-“Holy crap!”
+“Holy shit!”
 Said the colonel, cheerful, as if the world wasn’t collapsing around them, and patted his arm enthusiastically.
 “Kurtis fucking Trent!
 The hell are you doing here?”

-As if being at home, the ex-legionnaire strode to the rifles closet, he opened the door with a yank, pulled out an AK-47 and started loading it at full speed.
+As if being at home, the ex-legionnaire strode to the armory, opened the door with a yank, pulled out a FAMAS and started loading it at full speed.

 “I need a helicopter.”
 He said in reply.